 Think for a moment: what do you know about blood clots?
 In my previous post, I discussed my personal experience of nearly dying in Ireland.
 Since then, it has become important to me that I share information about prevention with as many people as possible.
-Yes, the risk of getting blood clots while traveling, or sitting at work or home, is considered small, but it is important to understand a blood clot is not an event relegated to the sedentary, elderly, overweight, or chronically ill.
-Blood clots can and do happen to healthy people of all ages!
+Yes, the risk of getting blood clots while traveling, or sitting at work or home, or doing anything else, is considered small, but it is important to understand a blood clot is not an event relegated to only the sedentary, elderly, overweight, or chronically ill.
+Blood clots can and do happen to healthy and active people of all ages, even teenagers!

 FACT: For about 1 out of 3 people who experience a Pulmonary Embolism (PE) blood clot, their first symptom is SUDDEN DEATH.

 That's pretty terrifying, isn't it?
 Blood clots are stealthy, sneaky, and don't always announce themselves with signs or symptoms.
 They can be lethal without warning!
+This post was written with wanderers and travelers in mind, but the details apply to everyone.
 Read on to find out more about blood clots, their cause, how to know your risk and ways to decrease it, and some resources too!

-If You Travel, or Sit at Work or Home for Extended Periods of Time, You’re At Risk for DVT and PE Blood Clots
+If You Travel, or Sit for Extended Periods of Time, You’re At Risk for DVT and PE Blood Clots

-While there are several risk factors for blood clots, simply traveling for greater than four hours, whether by plane, train, bus or car, increases your risk of developing Deep Vein Thrombosis (DVT), a blood clot in the leg, or Pulmonary Embolism (PE), a blood clot in the lung.
+While there are several risk factors for blood clots, simply traveling for greater than four hours, whether by plane, train, bus or car, or sitting for extended periods of time, increases your risk of developing Deep Vein Thrombosis (DVT), a blood clot in the leg, or Pulmonary Embolism (PE), a blood clot in the lung.
 When DVT and PE happen together, it is also known as Venous Thromboembolism (VTE) and you may see that written in some places that talk about blood clots.
 The important thing to remember is this: the longer you travel or sit in one go, or the more long trips you take over time, the higher your risk.

 Other Risk Factors for DVT and PE Blood Clots

 While travel or sitting for four hours or greater is itself a stand-alone risk factor for blood clots, there are several other risk factors that can cause blood clots and can also increase the risk already in place when you travel.
-If you have any of the below risk factors, please talk to your doctor about whether you should wear compression stockings while you travel, or if you should take a blood-thinning medication prior to travel.
+If you have any of the below risk factors, or have an immediate family member who has been diagnosed with a blood clot, please talk to your doctor about genetic testing and your personal risk, and discuss whether you should wear compression stockings while you travel, or if you should take a blood-thinning medication prior to travel.

 Age 65 or older.